-- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%; OR - Two-year Marketing Diploma from CNA-Q, or equivalent; OR - One-year Advanced Marketing Diploma from CNA-Q, or equivalent.
+- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%; OR - 2.
+Two-year Marketing Diploma or equivalent approved by the Ministry of Education and Higher Education.

 - 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department; OR - 2.
-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0: OR - 3.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
 Successful completion of Foundation Program requirements.

-- 1. A minimum of 60% on the University Math Placement Test: OR - A valid SAT Report Form with minimum score of 480; - 3.
+- 1. A minimum of 60% on the University Math Placement Test; OR - 2.
+A valid SAT Report Form with minimum score of 480; OR - 3.
 Successful completion of Foundation Program requirements.